 Time & Priorities

 One great benefit of turning time-consuming order fulfillment tasks over to a fulfillment company is that your time is usually better spent on marketing, product sourcing or development, and other growth-driving activities.
+It’s common for crowdfunders to use fulfillment companies to ensure orders are delivered on time, and allows them to continue working on other efforts.
 If your daily priority is getting orders packed and out the door, important tasks that actually help to grow your business often take a back seat.

 “As a savvy business owner, you understand the value your business brings to customers.
 Whether that’s sourcing the finest ingredients, crafting the best products, or creating an unparalleled user experience – that value is what successful business owners focus on.
 Is receiving, packing, and shipping really where you want to devote your time and resources?
 Probably not.
 You can find a great fulfillment company to handle all of that for you.”